-- 256 (a) If the Complainant, without having been granted a continuance, is neither present nor represented at the place and time fixed for a public hearing, the Commission may order the charges dismissed. - (b) If the Respondent, without having been granted a continuance, is not present at the place and time fixed for a public hearing, he may be deemed to have waived his their appearance and testimony may be taken in its/his their absence with the same effect as if it/he they were present. - (c) This Rule shall not prevent the Commission from continuing the case if it learns that reason for the absence(s) was beyond the parties' party's or their attorney's control.
+- (a) If the eComplainant, without having been granted a continuance, is neither present nor represented at the place and time fixed for a public hearing, the Commission may order the charges dismissed. - (b) If the FRespondent, without having been granted a continuance, is not present at the place and time fixed for a public hearing, he Respondent may be deemed to have waived his their appearance and testimony may be taken in its/his Respondent's absence with the same effect as if it/he they were present. - (c) This Rrule shall not prevent the Commission from continuing the case if it learns upon learning the that reason for the absence(s) was beyond the parties' party's or their attorneys''s control.